mwhite102/DataStructures/README.md

 An ordered collection of items in a linked list type structure that allows O(log *n*) insertion, removal, and search.

 ####HashTable
 A hash table is a collection that stores key / value pairs that allows for fast insertion, lookups, and removal.

+####Heap
+An implementation of Max Heap that stores its tree structure in an array backing store.